 Key .NET Features Used:

-Global exception middleware - Catches unhandled exceptions
+✅ Global exception middleware - Catches all unhandled exceptions by type

 Alternative: Using Middleware Class